 Early childhood conditions have long-lasting consequences for later life economic and social wellbeing.
 Breastfeeding might be one key ingredient in the intergenerational transmission of human capital and thereby economic inequality, as we see a strong socio-economic gradient in breastfeeding rates across developed countries with more economically advantaged mothers being more likely to breastfeed.
 A major public health focus – resting on correlational evidence– concerns how to improve breastfeeding rates globally.
 Yet, causal evidence of the effects of breastfeeding is still in its infancy: What are the consequences of breastfeeding on children’s health, cognitive, emotional, and social development?
 How does breastfeeding promotion affect the child’s family environment?
 Why do not all mothers breastfeed?
 What could be done to improve breastfeeding rates?

-Other important questions that we focus on in the Center concern how the childhood family and school environment affects human capital development, such as educational attainment, choice of field of study and occupation, economic preferences, and earnings.
+Other important questions that we focus on in the Center concern how the childhood family and school environment affect human capital development, such as educational attainment, choice of field of study and occupation, economic preferences, and earnings.